miqyastech/sizeit-android/README.md

 ```

 ##### Great!!
-You have successfully implemented library on your project.
-So, You can access all the library things into your project.
+You have successfully implemented sizeit library on your project.
+Now you can access all the library functionalities.

 ## More information about this library:

-##### 1. If you want to check the sizes are available on local storage or not then you get it through via the below function.
+##### 1. If you want to check if sizes are available in local storage use the function below:

     /**
      * IF YOU WANT TO CHECK SIZES ARE AVAILABLE ON LOCALE OR NOT